 - Demolition by Neglect Ordinance: After thinking about this for approximately a month, the Commission unanimously decided not to pursue a (new) Demolition by Neglect Ordinance.
 However, after last month's presentation an discussion, the HPC is eager to meet the representative from Washington, NC who is getting results in Washington on some of the rundown homes in their historic district.

 - HPC Guideline Revisions: The attachment here will show the final markup of the proposed revisions.
 After the State Historic Office reviews the revisions and if there are no other issues, a public hearing will be held by the HPC followed by a public hearing held by the Town's Board of Commissioners.

-The next meeting of the Historic Preservation Commission will be held on April 4, 2017 and the agenda for the meeting can be found here.
+The next meeting of the Historic Preservation Commission will be held on May 2, 2017 and the agenda for the meeting can be found here.
 A Certificate of Appropriateness (COA) application can be found here.
 To submit material for Minor Work consideration, please use the COA application however there is no fee for minor works consideration.
 The 2017 HPC calendar can be found here.